simp/simp-doc/docs/user_guide/Client_Management.rst

   serious issues with certificates.
-* Remove :file:`/etc/puppetlabs/puppet/ssl` on the client system; run :command:`puppetserver ca clean --certname <CLIENT.FQDN>` on the Puppet master and try again.
+* Remove :file:`/etc/puppetlabs/puppet/ssl` on the client system; run :command:`puppetserver ca clean --certname <CLIENT.FQDN>` on the Puppet Server and try again.

 If you are getting permission errors, make sure the SELinux context is correct on all files, as well as the owner and group permissions.